Table of Contents

 Regulations sections 31.3402(f)(5)-1(c) (for Form W-4), and

 Help for people with disabilities.
-You may call 1-800-829-4059 (TDD/TTY for persons who are deaf, heard of hearing, or have a speech disability) with any tax question or to order forms and publications.
+You may call 1-800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability) with any employment tax questions.
 You may also use this number for assistance with unresolved tax problems.

 Furnishing Form W-2 to employees electronically.
-You may set up a system to furnish Form W-2, Wage and Tax Statement, electronically.
+You may set up a system to furnish Form W-2 electronically.
 Each employee participating must consent (either electronically or by paper document) to receive his or her Form W-2 electronically, and you must notify the employee of all hardware and software requirements to receive the form.
-You may not send a Form W-2 electronically to any employee who does not consent or who has revoked consent previously provided.To furnish Forms W-2 electronically, you must meet the following disclosure requirements and provide a clear and conspicuous statement of each requirement to your employees.
+You may not send a Form W-2 electronically to any employee who doesn't consent or who has revoked consent previously provided.To furnish Forms W-2 electronically, you must meet the following disclosure requirements and provide a clear and conspicuous statement of each requirement to your employees.

-The employee must be informed that he or she will receive a paper Form W-2 if consent is not given to receive it electronically.
+The employee must be informed that he or she will receive a paper Form W-2 if consent isn't given to receive it electronically.

 The employee must be informed of the scope and duration of the consent.